 - Creating an individual simple product for each variant of the configurable product.

 In this tutorial we’ll be creating a bed product, similar to the ones on my online retail site.
-You’ll see an example here.
-You’ll notice the bed has two options — one for
+The bed has two options — one for

 color and one for